 While the book is primarily about Alice, there are three distinct storylines: Alice Love, Elisabeth, and Frannie.
 Alice and Elisabeth are sisters; Frannie is their grandmother.

 The book explores themes of identity, memory, and relationships.

-Ten Years Ago
+Back Ten Years

 Elisabeth is in the middle of a presentation on direct mail marketing when she receives Alice’s call.
 It’s clear that Alice thinks she and Elisabeth are close, but Elisabeth’s reaction to Alice’s call shows that something has changed between them in the past 10 years.
-However, she does leave the seminar in the hands of her assistant, arranges for her husband to pick up Alice’s children, and heads to the hospital.
+However, Elisabeth leaves the seminar in the hands of her assistant, arranges for her husband to pick up Alice’s children, and heads to the hospital.

 Elisabeth is at the hospital when Nick calls her back; he is cold and aggressive, nothing like the kind, caring husband she expects.
 Elisabeth takes the phone to explain her memory loss to Nick.
-That’s when Alice learns that she’s separated from Nick, and that they are going through a divorce and custody battle.
+That’s when Alice learns that she’s separated from Nick and that they are going through a divorce and custody battle.

 Leaving the Hospital

 Before leaving the hospital, Alice took a shower.
 On autopilot, she applies her makeup and blow drys her hair, activities that are new to her.
 She discovers that she’s lost weight and has a flat stomach.
-She has a beautiful dress and accessories which she was going to change to after the gym.
-Although the lines in her face surprise her, she is happy with her new body.
+She has a beautiful dress and accessories which she was going to change into after the gym.
+Although the lines on her face surprise her, she is happy with her new body.